-The Huntington Internal Medicine Group (HIMG) in Huntington, West Virginia began as a four-physician partnership in 1969.
+The Huntington Internal Medicine Group (HIMG), an outpatient facility of St. Mary's Medical Center in Huntington, West Virginia, began as a four-physician partnership in 1969.
 The following year, tragedy struck Huntington.
 The Marshall University plane crash took the lives of many, including prominent Huntington physicians.
 Because of the loss of their partners, four additional physicians joined the practice and HIMG became an eight-physician partnership.

 Following the formation of the new group, the partnership's name was changed to Huntington Internal Medical Group to signify the group's concept of sub-specialization within an internal medicine group.
 This new concept meant that in addition to being specialists in internal medicine, each physician had additional sub-specialty training in the fields of cardiology, endocrinology, gastroenterology, oncology or pulmonary disease.
 A new primary specialty and sub-specialty health care delivery system was born in West Virginia.